technoph1le/technoph1le/README.md

 ## 👨‍💻 About Me

-I am a Front-End Developer 💻, Designer 🎨 and Avid Reader 📖
+I am a Front-End Developer 💻, Tech Blogger ✍ and Avid Reader 📖

 - 🔭 I’m currently working on projects and blogging 👨‍💻
 - 🌱 I’m currently learning everything 🤣